quantmind/pulsar-queue/README.rst

     10
     >>> task.status_string
     'SUCCESS'

 License
 =============
 This software is licensed under the BSD 3-clause License.
 See the LICENSE file in the top distribution directory for the full license text.
-Logo designed by Ralf Hölzemer, `creative common license`_.
+Logo designed by Ralf Holzemer, `creative common license`_.